What We Do

 On my travels, I’ve had the opportunity to meet with many of those who have joined us in this mission.
 In Baghdad, we’ve trained more than 2,300 Iraqi youth who are already giving back at home.
 In London, our partners in the TAAP Initiative strongly believe that we are all responsible to practice inclusion.
 And in Vermont, our Experiment in International Living and School for International Training participants prove every day that they have the tools and the determination to change the world.

 Please join us in our pursuit of a more peaceful and just world.

 - Get Involved

-Training for Pakistan III (TFP III) is a five-year, $20 million project that will provide training and capacity building services to address issues such as violent extremism, economic growth, and democracy and governance.
+USAID Training for Pakistan Project is a five-year, $20 million project that will provide training and capacity building services to address issues such as violent extremism, economic growth, and democracy and governance.

-After leading the predecessor to this project—the five-year, $33 million Training for Pakistan II, which ended in May 2018—World Learning is pleased to have the opportunity to continue that work, now in partnership with the U.S. small business The Kaizen Company, which is leading TFP III.
+After leading the predecessor to this project—the five-year, $33 million Training for Pakistan II, which ended in May 2018—World Learning is pleased to have the opportunity to continue that work, now in partnership with the U.S. small business The Kaizen Company, which is leading USAID Training for Pakistan Project.